Weekend Mass is celebrated outdoors (rain, shine or cold) on:

 - Please practice social distancing of at least 6 feet from members of another household.

-The Church will provide sanitized seats (unless otherwise announced) and placed at a prescribed distance from
+The Church will provide sanitized seats (unless otherwise announced), placed at a prescribed distance from

 - Mass will